lutzhamel/popsom/joss/paper.md

 # Performance

-In order to highlight the kind of performance gains you can expect from using our package we provide a simple
+In order to highlight the kind of performance gains our package typically provides we provide a simple
 [benchmark script](https://github.com/lutzhamel/popsom/blob/master/package/performance/popsom-perf.r)
 in our repository.